-Hybrid-electric concepts combine the advantages of both combustion and electric engines.
-The combustion and electric propulsion systems can be used in combination during take-off to provide maximum thrust, and the combustion engine can be throttled back when the aircraft is in cruise flight or descending.
+of both combustion and electric engines.
+The combustion and electric propulsion systems can be used in combination during take-off to provide maximum thrust, and the combustion engine can be throttled backwhen the aircraft is in cruise flight or descending.
 Combustion engines could also be smaller and reduce on-board weight.
 Hybridization is a necessary intermediate step for larger airplanes towards a pure electric propulsion system.
 Hybrid-electric aircraft on a new airframe body such as the Blended Wing Body can contribute to achieving CO2 reductions of up to 40%.

-Potential entry into service: Small aircraft (15 - 20 seats) with hybrid-electric propulsion could be expected during this decade, regional aircraft in the 2030s and possibly larger ones from 2040.
+Potential entry into service: Small aircraft (15-20 seats) with hybrid-electric propulsion are expected during this decade, regional aircraft in the 2030s and possibly larger ones from 2040.